jonathas/todo-service/README.md

 ## Synchronization

-Our API synchronizes with the Microsoft To Do API in 3 ways
+Our API synchronizes with the Microsoft To Do API in 3 ways: Webhook, manually and via a cron job

 ### Webhook